Student Center & Cafeteria

-New addition – extending into the former “Pit” area, this covers almost 1,400 square feet of space that will be a seating space for students.
-When combined with the cafeteria, there will be seating for approximately 250 students.
+New addition – Extending into the former “pit” area, this covers almost 1,400 square feet of space that will be a seating area for students.
+When combined with the cafeteria space, there will be seating for approximately 250 students.

 October 2019 Update

 Construction is moving along at a solid pace: trenching, walls and ceilings reinforced, running electrical wire, roofing, door cutouts, wall and window framing…progress is being made!
 Work has also started on the shade structure, roofing on the band room and MPR is moving along, footings for the new addition and sewer work in the former "pit" area...it's a very active construction site.
 It's exciting to watch the spaces take the shape of what the final look and function will be.
 All of the framing is complete on the remodel portion of the work and walls are starting to get closed up.